tommylitang/QBImagePickerController/README.md

 # QBImagePickerController
 A clone of UIImagePickerController with multiple selection support and other useful extensions.

-## Installation
-QBImagePickerController is available in CocoaPods.

-    pod 'QBImagePickerController'

-If you want to install manually, download this repository and copy files in QBImagePickerController directory to your project, and link `AssetsLibrary.framework`.

 ## Example
 ### Check If Source is Accessible
     if (![QBImagePickerController isAccessible]) {